 OnePlus Nord 2 5G vs Google Pixel 6a

 Here we compared two smartphones: the 6.43-inch OnePlus Nord 2 5G (with MediaTek Dimensity 1200 5G) that was released on July 22, 2021, against the Google Pixel 6a, which is powered by Google Tensor and came out 10 months after.
-On this page, you will find tests, full specs, strengths, and weaknesses of each of the gadgets.
+On this page, you will find tests, full specs, strengths, and weaknesses of each of the devices.

 Key differences